Why are we motivated to test?

 Following are a summary of our experiences, reflections on value, and interpretations of the state of this brave, new DTC medical information industry.
 There are many unanswered questions about the present and future of this industry and of the place for DTC in the scheme.
 There are many naysayers who are uncomfortable with genetic health testing in general, and DTC in particular.
-There is a major regulatory agency and their major lobbyist and their Institutional Review Boards (IRB) who oppose the DTC concept unless it is constrained beyond the point of usefulness.
+In the USA, there is a major regulatory agency, their major lobbyist, and their Institutional Review Boards (IRB) who oppose the DTC concept unless it is constrained beyond the point of usefulness.
 There’s a lot to talk about.

 The Nature Of DNA Health Analytics